Atlanta mayor: 2 officers fired in ‘excessive force’ arrests

-ATLANTA (AP) — Two police officers have been fired and three others placed on desk duty over excessive use of force during a protest arrest incident involving two college students, Atlanta’s mayor said Sunday.
+ATLANTA (AP) — Dramatic police body-camera video that led to the firing of two Atlanta police officers shows a group of officers pulling two young people from a car during protests over the death of George Floyd in Minnesota.

+Throughout the incident, the pair can be heard screaming and asking officers what is going on as officers shout orders, smash the driver’s side window, deploy stun guns and pull them from the sedan.

-Mayor Keisha Lance Bottoms said at a news conference that she and police Chief Erika Shields made the decision after reviewing body-camera footage of a Saturday night incident that first gained attention from video online and on local news.
+Mayor Keisha Lance Bottoms said at a news conference Sunday that she and police Chief Erika Shields decided to fire two officers and place three others on desk duty pending further investigation after reviewing body-camera footage of the Saturday night incident that first gained attention from video online and on local news.
+The mayor said the footage she saw showed a clear use of force.

 “Use of excessive force is never acceptable,” Bottoms told reporters.
 Shields called the footage “really shocking to watch.”

-Police on Sunday night identified the fired officers as Investigator Ivory Streeter, who was hired in December 2003, and Investigator Mark Gardner, who was hired in August 1997.
+Police identified the fired officers as Investigator Ivory Streeter, who was hired in December 2003, and Investigator Mark Gardner, who was hired in August 1997.
+Three other officers were placed on desk duty pending the outcome of an investigation

+Fulton County District Attorney Paul Howard said in an emailed statement Monday that his office is in communication with Shields and is “moving rapidly to reach an appropriate charging decision.”

+The driver of the car was Messiah Young and his passenger was Taniyah Pilgrim, according to police.
+The mayor said the young man attended Morehouse College and the young woman was a student at Spelman College.
+Both schools are historically black colleges near downtown Atlanta.

-Bottoms said the woman, Taniyah Pilgrim, was released without charges.
-She said the man, Messiah Young, was released, too, and she’s ordering the charges against him dropped.
-She didn’t specify what charges he faced.
+Bottoms said the woman was released without charges.
+She said the man was released, too, and she’s ordering charges against him dropped.
 A police report says Young was charged with attempting to elude police and driving with a suspended license.

-Dramatic body camera video that police released Sunday night shows police taking another young man into custody in a downtown street alongside a line of stopped cars.
-The man is pleading with police to let him go, saying he didn’t do anything.
+Video from seven officers’ body cameras released by police Sunday night shows officers taking another young man into custody, along a line of cars stopped downtown.
+The man pleads with police to let him go, saying he didn’t do anything.

-Young, sitting in the driver’s seat of a car stopped in the street holds up his phone, appearing to shoot video as an officer approaches and pulls the driver’s side door open.
-Young pulls the door shut and says repeatedly, “I’m not dying today.”
-He urges the officers to release the other man and let him get in the car as the dark sedan advances a bit.
+Young, his own car stopped in the street, appears to shoot video with his phone as an officer approaches and pulls his door open.
+Young pulls it shut and says repeatedly, “I’m not dying today.”
+He tells officers that the other man is with them and urges them to release him and let him get in the car.

-The car gets stuck in traffic and officers run up to both sides of the car shouting orders.
-An officer uses a stun gun on Pilgrim as she’s trying to get out of the car and then officers pull her from the vehicle.
+The car advances and gets stuck in traffic as officers run up to both sides, shouting orders.
+An officer uses a stun gun on Pilgrim as she’s trying to get out, and officers pull her from the car.

 Another officer yells at Young to put the car in park and open the window.
 An officer repeatedly hits the driver’s side window with a baton, and another officer finally manages to break it.

 As the glass shatters, an officer uses a stun gun on Young and officers pull him from the car as officers shout, “Get your hand out of your pockets,” and, “He got a gun.
 He got a gun.
 He got a gun.”
-Once he’s out of the car and on the ground, officers zip tie Young’s hands behind his back and lead him away.
+Once he’s out and on the ground, officers zip tie his hands behind his back and lead him away.

 Police reports do not list a gun as having been recovered.

+Training records from the Peace Officer Standards and Training Council, which certifies law enforcement officers in Georgia, show that Streeter took a three-hour course on de-escalation tactics on May 24 and earlier last month took a six-hour class on use of force.

+Gardner completed three hours of training on use of force and two hours on de-escalation tactics in late March, according to POST records.

-The mayor said she had delayed the news conference several hours to review all the body-camera footage because she and Shields wanted to be certain about what happened.
+The mayor and chief said they carefully reviewed body-camera footage to be certain about what happened.

 “I really wanted to believe that the body-worn camera footage would provide some larger view that could better rationalize why we got to this space,” Shields said.
 “And having spent most of the afternoon with the mayor, reviewing the footage exhaustively, I knew that I had only one option, and that is to terminate the employees.”

-Bottoms said she had spoken to leaders at Spelman College and Morehouse College, where she said the the young people were students.
-She said she’d also spoken to representatives for the students but hadn’t yet spoken directly to them.
+The mayor said she had spoken with leaders at Spelman and Morehouse, and with representatives for the students, but hadn’t reached them directly.

 “Sometimes the best thing, the only thing you can do as a police chief is come in and clean up the mess that’s before you,” Shields said.